-“Our victory in November confirms that the people of Kansas House District 33 are ready for a change!
+“Our victory confirms that the people of Kansas House District 33 are ready for a change!
 Debbie and I are so grateful for each of our supporters and amazing team of volunteers.
 You now have my commitment that I will work to serve all the people of our community.” — Mike Thompson

 Fresh Leadership, Real Results for Wyandotte County

 “We need more problem solvers and fewer career politicians in Topeka.
 As your representative, I am bringing people together to get results for families in our community.
 When our community prospers, our citizens prosper!”

 Mike Thompson proudly served our country for 22 years in the military.
 He was in the U.S. Navy with SEAL Team Two, then later in the U.S. Army as Command Chaplain for the 82nd Airborne, 7th Special Forces Group, and Delta Force.

 As a civilian, Mike has served as a police officer and ministered as a chaplain in five different hospitals.
 In his career, he also worked for the Union Pacific Railroad and owned a welding shop.